 - Avoid dehydration by drinking plenty of water.

-- Get more exercise by going for a daily walk or run.
+- Try to get more exercise, for example by going for a daily walk or run.

 - If your constipation is causing pain or discomfort, you may want to take a painkiller such as paracetamol.
 Make sure you always follow the dosage instructions carefully.
 Children under 16 years of age should not take aspirin.

-- Identify a routine of a place and a time of day when you are comfortably able to spend time in the toilet.
+- Work out a routine of a place and a time of day when you are comfortably able to spend time on the toilet.
 Respond to your bowel's natural pattern: when you feel the urge, do not delay.

-Read more information about preventing constipation for more ways to change your diet and lifestyle.
+Read about preventing constipation for more ways to change your diet and lifestyle.